 Why You May Need a Family Law Attorney

 Unfortunately, life is full of bumps and roadblocks.
 When family issues arise, having a knowledgeable, compassionate, experienced Ayo and Iken legal team member in your corner can make all the difference.
 We deal with such issues as:

 - Child support

 - Paternity establishment

 New Port Richey City Information

 Although Aaron McLaughlin Richey is credited with settling the New Port Richey area, George Sims, who moved to the city in 1916, opening the Sims Land Office seems to have jump-started the development of New Port Richey.
 In 1924, Sims deeded land he owned around Orange Lake—a beautiful riverfront gathering spot in the center of town—to the city’s residents.
 Later, Sims met Thomas Meighan, one of Hollywood’s leading movie stars of the silent era, and persuaded him to build a home in New Port Richey.
-Soon, other movie stars were calling New Port Richey home—or at least visiting the city on a regular basis.
-These included Gloria Swanson, Babe Ruth and Irving Berlin who transformed New Port Richey into the “Hollywood of the East.”
+Soon, other movie stars were calling New Port Richey home—or at least visiting the city regularly.
+These included Gloria Swanson, Babe Ruth, and Irving Berlin who transformed New Port Richey into the “Hollywood of the East.”
 Located along the Gulf of Mexico, some 35 miles northwest of Tampa, today’s New Port Richey has more than 16,000 residents.
-New Port Richey’s riverfront landscape blends small-town feel with restaurants, beaches, nature, culture and business.
+New Port Richey’s riverfront landscape blends a small-town feel with restaurants, beaches, nature, culture, and business.